 Just like colds and flu, Covid-19 is thought to spread through droplets of moisture that leave the body when you cough or sneeze.
 So, catching these droplets is absolutely vital.
 If you cough make sure it’s into the crook of your elbow (not your hands) and if you sneeze, use a tissue (then dispose of it immediately).
 Try and encourage your toddler to do the same.

-5. If you have a fever, cough or are finding it difficult to breathe, seek medical advice, but remotely only – do not visit your doctor, pharmacy or local hospital
+5. If you have a fever, cough or are finding it difficult to breathe, seek medical advice

 The main symptoms of Covid-19 are a new, continuous cough, a high temperature and later on in the illness, breathing difficulties.
-If you are experiencing one or all of these, the current advice is to stay at home and seek online medical support.
-This CDC webpage tells you exactly what to do if you are feeling sick.
+If you are experiencing one or all of these, the current advice is to seek medical support.

 Please be reassured that current research shows that while babies and children aren’t immune to Covid-19, they are much less affected than other age groups.

 The advice around Covid-19 is changing daily.
-It’s therefore important to keep up with the recommendations of established authorities, such as the WHO and the CDC.
-Your doctor will also be able to offer guidance, although please be aware that current US government guidelines on social distancing and social isolation may mean these services aren’t running as normal.
+It’s therefore important to keep up with the recommendations of established authorities, such as the MOFAIC website for official news sources.
+Your doctor, midwifery team and local GP will also be able to offer guidance, although please be aware that current Middle East government guidelines on social distancing and social isolation may mean these services aren’t running as normal.